Battle of Mount Jupil

 The Battle of Mount Jupil, also known as Battle of Jupil-san (주필산_전투 Jupil-san Jeontu) and Battle of Mount Zhubi (驻跸山之战 Zhūbìshān Zhīzhàn) was a battle between Tang Chinese and Goguryeo Korean forces that took place in Mount Jupil at the south of the fortress city of Ansi.
 It took place on July 11, 645 AD.
 The small but elite Tang army wiped out the Goguryeo relief force trying to come to bolster the defenses of Ansi, achieving a major victory.

 Background

 The Emperor of China, Taizong of Tang, decided to invade Goguryeo Korea in 644 AD.
-The murder of the previous king of Goguryeo, Yeongnyu of Goguryeo, and other officials by the military dictator Yeon Gaesomun was used as the pretext for the invasion.
-The said officials are known to court the Emperor of China and had their kingdom on friendly terms with China, something that Yeon Gaesomun, himself a military hardliner, never approved and hence the reason for their murder.
+The murder of the previous king of Goguryeo, Yeongnyu of Goguryeo, and other officials by the military dictator Yŏn Kaesomun was used as the pretext for the invasion.
+The said officials are known to court the Emperor of China and had their kingdom on friendly terms with China, something that Yŏn Kaesomun, himself a military hardliner, never approved and hence the reason for their murder.
 The invasion finally commenced on 1 April 645, when Tang forces led by general Li Shiji, under orders from the Emperor, crossed into Goguryeo territory with his army.
 The whole endeavor was a combined naval and ground assault of Goguryeo territories north of the Yalu River, with the Goguryeo provinces of Yodong and Baegam now in danger of falling under the sway of the Tang.